 - drink at least twelve glasses of water daily

-- drink citrus juices, such as orange juice
+- eat citrus fruits, such as orange

 - eat a calcium-rich food at each meal, at least three times a day

 - eat less salt, added sugar, and products containing high fructose corn syrup

 - avoid foods and drinks high in oxalates and phosphates